matheuspassini/Tech-Company-Big-Data/README.md

 - **History Server**: Provides web interface for job monitoring
 - **Worker Nodes**: Execute distributed tasks (scalable as needed)

+### **Why This Architecture?**

+**Cluster Mode with YARN**:
+- **Scalability**: YARN manages resources dynamically, allowing the cluster to scale up/down based on workload
+- **Resource Efficiency**: Prevents resource waste by allocating only what's needed for each job
+- **Fault Tolerance**: If a worker node fails, YARN automatically redistributes the workload
+- **Production Ready**: This is the standard architecture used in enterprise environments

+**Docker Containerization**:
+- **Consistency**: Ensures the same environment across development, testing, and production
+- **Isolation**: Each component runs in its own container, preventing conflicts
+- **Easy Deployment**: Can be deployed anywhere Docker is available
+- **Version Control**: Exact versions of all dependencies are locked in the container

 ## Requirements

 - Docker